Naval strategy: Mahan's influence

 Captain, later rear admiral, Alfred Thayer Mahan (1840–1914) was an American naval officer and historian.

 Influenced by Jomini's principles of strategy, he argued that in the coming wars, control of the sea would grant the power to control the trade and resources needed to wage war.
 Mahan's premise was that in the contests between France and Britain in the 18th century, domination of the sea through naval power was the deciding factor in the outcome, and therefore, that control of seaborne commerce was secondary to domination in war.
 In Mahan's view, a country obtained "command of the sea" by concentrating its naval forces at the decisive point to destroy or master the enemy's battle fleet; blockade of enemy ports and disruption of the enemy's maritime communications would follow.
 Mahan believed that the true objective in a naval war was always the enemy fleet.

 Mahan's writings were highly influential.
 His best-known books, The Influence of Sea Power upon History, 1660–1783, and The Influence of Sea Power upon the French Revolution and Empire, 1793–1812, were published in 1890 and 1892 respectively and his theories contributed to the naval arms race between 1898 and 1914.

 Theodore Roosevelt, himself an accomplished historian of the naval history of the War of 1812, closely followed Mahan's ideas.
 He incorporated them into American naval strategy when he served as assistant secretary of the Navy in 1897–1898.
-As president, 1901–1909, Roosevelt made building up a world-class fighting fleet of high priority, sending his "white fleet" around the globe in 1908–1909 to make sure all the naval powers understood the United States was now a major player.
+As president, 1901–1909, Roosevelt made building up a world-class fighting fleet of high priority, sending his "Great White Fleet" around the globe in 1908–1909 to make sure all the naval powers understood the United States was now a major player.
 Building the Panama Canal was designed not just to open Pacific trade to East Coast cities, but also to enable the new Navy to move back and forth across the globe.